AloyASen/Java-CardGame/README.md

+#What should you expect from this project
+Solving a library Design problem for a card game
+### Problem statement

-# Building Java Projects with Gradle
+# Building this Projects with Gradle

 ##### This guide walks you through using Gradle to build a simple Java project.

 ### What you’ll need
 + A favorite text editor or IDE
-+ JDK 6 or later
++ JDK 8 or later
-+ Install Gradle
++ Install Gradle 4.8 and later

 ### Install Gradle
 + **On Unix**